Greece Shopping and nightlife

 Nightlife in Greece

-Through summer, the Cycladic islands of Mykonos and Santorini are also noted for their exceptionally glamorous and up-market nightlife, while Corfu, Zakynthos (Zante), Rhodes and Ios attract youngsters in search of cheap alcohol and all-night discos.
-Couples in search of a romantic escape would do better to head for lesser known islands such as Milos, Folegandros, Patmos or Ithaca.
+Greek islands: Throughout summer, the Cycladic islands of Mykonos and Santorini are well-noted for their exceptionally glamorous and up-market nightlife, while Corfu, Zakynthos (Zante), Rhodes and Ios attracting younger people in search of cheap alcohol and all-night dancing.